Model-based Clustering of Multi-Dimensional Zero-Inflated Counts via the EM Algorithm: Simulation studies

 In what follows, the different metrics and plots used to assess the performance of the proposed EM algorithm are introduced.
 For evaluating the performance regarding the parameters $\pi_1,\dots,\pi_k$ and $\phi_1,\dots,\phi_k$, the means and standard deviations of the obtained EM estimates along with boxplots are computed across the different simulation scenarios.
 To evaluate the performance regarding the estimation of the rate parameters $\lambda_{gk}$'s or $\mu_{gk}$'s (case without covariates) and $\beta_{0g}$'s, $\beta_{pg}$'s, and $\rho_{gk}$'s (case with covariates), the mean squared error (MSE) or the median absolute deviation (MAD) are applied.
+See Section 1.2 of the Supplementary Material for details on how we calculate the MSE and MAD in our simulations.
 For the size parameters in the ZINB case, we present boxplots, means, and standard deviations of the EM estimates.
 The V-measure \citep{VMeasure} is used to evaluate the clustering performance, i.e., how well the clustering performs compared to the true assigned clusters of each data set.
-See Section 2 of the Supplementary Material for more details on the V-measure.
-Below, we provide more details on how we calculate the MSE and MAD in our simulations.
+See also Section 1.2 of the Supplementary Material for more details on performance metrics as well as the V-measure.

-The number of rate parameters ($\lambda_{gk}$'s or $\mu_{gk}$'s in the case without covariates, and $\beta_{0g}$'s, $\beta_{pg}$'s, and $\rho_{gk}$'s for the cases with covariates) vary and can increase to a high number according to some settings such as the number of genes ($G$) in a simulated dataset.
-Therefore, we calculate the overall or cluster-specific mean squared error as follows: